lzukw/WirelessDisplay/WirelessDisplayClient/README.md

 ```
 dotnet publish -c Release -o ../WirelessDisplayClient_executable/ -r linux-x64 --self-contained false
+cp config.json ../WirelessDisplayClient_executable/
 ```

-On macOS replace `linux-x64` with `osx-x64` and on Windows with `win-x64`.
+On macOS replace `linux-x64` with `osx-x64` and on Windows with `win-x64` (On windows also be sure to use `\` as path seperator instead of `/`).

 The paremter `--self-contained true` creates a 'stand-alone' executable version.
 This  paremeter can be set to `false`, if .NET-Core version 3.1 is installed on the target system.

 All necessary files are put in the directory [WirelessDisplayClient_executable].
 The executable to start is [WirelessDisplayClient_executable/WirelessDisplayClient.exe] on Windows or [WirelessDisplayClient_executable/WirelessDisplayClient] on Linux or macOS.

 The configuration can still be changed, by changing the contents of [WirelessDisplayClient_executable/config.json].